What is synthetic monitoring?

 Synthetic website monitoring

-As it is easy to guess from the name itself, synthetic website monitoring tests the availability and navigability of a website.
-Not only may simple uptime monitoring tests be performed but also more complex use cases of a hypothetical user navigating through the website are possible with synthetic website monitoring.
-Response times, page load time, and any website performance metrics can be checked through synthetic tests of this type.
+As the name suggests, synthetic website monitoring tests the availability and navigability of a website.
+It can include not only simple uptime checks but also more complex scenarios that simulate a user navigating through the site.
+With this type of monitoring, response times, page load times, and other performance metrics can be measured and analyzed.

 Synthetic transaction monitoring